The New Centurions

-The New Centurions is a 1972 American Panavision neo-noir action crime film based on the 1971 novel of the same name by policeman turned author Joseph Wambaugh.
+The New Centurions is a 1972 American neo-noir action crime film based on the 1971 novel of the same name by author and policeman (both at that time) Joseph Wambaugh.
 It stars George C. Scott, Stacy Keach, Scott Wilson, Jane Alexander, Rosalind Cash, Erik Estrada, and James Sikking, and was directed by Richard Fleischer.

 Plot

-Three rookie cops, Roy Fehler (Stacy Keach), Gus Plebesly (Scott Wilson), and Sergio Duran (Erik Estrada), report for duty with the Los Angeles police department.
-Roy is married with a daughter and intends to eventually become a law student.
+Three rookie cops, Roy Fehler, Gus Plebesly, and Sergio Duran, report for duty with the Los Angeles Police Department.
+Roy is married with a daughter Rebecca and intends to eventually become a law student.
 Gus is a father of three.
-Serge is a native of East L.A., who never expected to end up patrolling its streets.
+Sergio is a native of East L.A., who never expected to end up patrolling its streets.

 Each is assigned a veteran partner.
-Roy's is the greatly experienced Andy Kilvinski (George C. Scott), who has been on the force for nearly a quarter-century and has his own unique style of law enforcement.
-For example, he will drive a group of hookers, who he has supplied with liquor, around the city streets for hours, in a paddy wagon, simply to keep them off the streets for a night.
+Roy's is the greatly experienced Andy Kilvinski, who has been on the force for nearly a quarter-century and has his own unique style of law enforcement.
+For example, he drives hookers Alice, Gloria, Wilma and others – who he has supplied with liquor – around the city for hours in a paddy wagon, simply to keep them off the streets for the night.

-Gus rides with Whitey Duncan (Clifton James).
-As they answer a burglary call, at a market, Gus opens fire on a suspicious figure in a dark alley, only to discover, to his horror, that it is the owner of the store.
+Gus rides with Whitey Duncan.
+As they answer a burglary call at a market, Gus opens fire on an armed figure in a dark alley, only to discover, to his horror, that he has killed the owner of the store, who was pursuing the robber.

-Roy begins to frustrate his wife, Dorothy (Jane Alexander), by becoming obsessed with police work, neglecting his family, and dropping out of law school.
+Roy begins to frustrate his wife, Dorothy, by becoming obsessed with police work, neglecting his family, and dropping out of law school.
 He likes the life on the street.
 But during a convenience store holdup, Roy tells a couple in a parked car to move.
 Because he was careless, he does not realize that they are the get-away crew for the robbers.
 Without warning, the man shoots Roy with a sawed-off shotgun before escaping, leaving him gravely wounded on the sidewalk.

-Gus and Serge discuss their fear of being shot.
-Serge temporarily partners with Andy, and together they handle a call involving a slum landlord.
+Gus and Sergio discuss their fear of being shot.
+Sergio temporarily partners with Andy, and together they handle a call involving a slumlord.
 During this encounter, Andy becomes enraged and threatens the landlord for exploiting the "wetbacks" living in the apartment, in deplorable conditions.
-Roy gradually recovers and quickly encounters a shootout, but doesn't flinch.
+Roy gradually recovers and later encounters a shootout, but doesn't flinch.